Budibase/budibase/.github/CONTRIBUTING.md

 - **packages/server** - The budibase server.
 This [Koa](https://koajs.com/) app is responsible for serving the JS for the builder and budibase apps, as well as providing the API for interaction with the database and file system.

+## Contributor License Agreement (CLA)

+In order to accept your pull request, we need you to submit a CLA.
+You only need to do this once.
+If you are submitting a pull request for the first time, just submit a Pull Request and our CLA Bot will give you instructions on how to sign the CLA before merging your Pull Request.

+You must sign either the [Individual Contributor License Agreement](https://github.com/budibase/budibase/blob/next/.github/cla/individual-cla.md) or the [Corporate Contributor License Agreement](https://github.com/budibase/budibase/blob/next/.github/cla/corporate-cla.md), if contributing on behalf of your company.

 ## Glossary of Terms